 There are plenty of products to choose from when it comes to whitening your teeth.

-However, most whitening products use chemicals to bleach your teeth, which concerns many people.
+However, most whitening products use chemicals to bleach your teeth, which could be a concern for many people.

-If you want whiter teeth, but also want to avoid the chemicals, then this article lists many options that are both natural and safe.
+If you want whiter teeth but also want to avoid the chemicals, this article lists many options that are both natural and safe.

-Oil pulling is a traditional Indian folk remedy meant to improve oral hygiene and remove toxins from the body.
+Oil pulling is a traditional remedy, originating in India, meant to improve oral hygiene and remove toxins from the body.

 Streptococcus mutans is one of the primary types of bacteria in the mouth that cause plaque and gingivitis.
-One study found that daily swishing with sesame oil significantly reduced Streptococcus mutans in saliva in as little as one week (8).
+One study found that daily swishing with coconut oil significantly reduced Streptococcus mutans after two weeks and was as effective as an antimicrobial mouthwash (

-Unfortunately, there are no scientific studies to prove that oil pulling whitens your teeth.
-However, it's a safe practice and definitely worth a try.
+No scientific studies have proven that oil pulling whitens your teeth.
+However, it’s a safe practice and worth a try.
 Many people claim their teeth are whiter and brighter after regular oil pulling.

-To oil pull, put 1 tablespoon of coconut oil in your mouth and push and pull the oil through your teeth.
+To oil pull, put 1 tablespoon (15 ml) of coconut oil in your mouth and push and pull the oil through your teeth.
 Coconut oil is solid at room temperature, so you may need to wait a few seconds for it to melt.
-Continue the oil pulling for a full 15–20 minutes.
+Continue the oil pulling for 15–20 minutes.

 Be sure to spit the coconut oil into a toilet or trash can, as it could return to solid form once in your drain pipes and cause a clog.

 Unlike many other tooth whitening methods, coconut oil pulling does not expose your teeth to acid or other ingredients that erode the enamel.
-This means it is safe to do daily.
+This means it’s safe to do daily.

 Baking soda has natural whitening properties, which is why it’s a popular ingredient in commercial toothpaste.

-This is not a remedy that will whiten your teeth overnight, but you should notice a difference in the appearance of your teeth over time.
+This isn’t a remedy that will whiten your teeth overnight, but you should notice a difference in the appearance of your teeth over time.

-Science has not yet proven that brushing with plain baking soda will whiten your teeth, but several studies show that toothpaste with baking soda has a significant whitening effect.
+Science has not yet proven that brushing with plain baking soda will whiten your teeth, but several studies show that toothpaste containing baking soda can improve dental health and may have a whitening effect.

-To use this remedy, mix 1 teaspoon of baking soda with 2 teaspoons of water and brush your teeth with the paste.
+To use this remedy, mix 1 teaspoon (6 grams) of baking soda with 2 teaspoons of water (5 ml) and brush your teeth with the paste.
 You can do this a few times per week.

 In fact, people have been using hydrogen peroxide for years to disinfect wounds because of its ability to kill bacteria.

-Many commercial whitening products contain hydrogen peroxide, although at a much higher concentration than you will use.
+Many commercial whitening products contain hydrogen peroxide, although at a much higher concentration than you will use at home.

-Unfortunately, there aren't any studies to show the effects of rinsing or brushing with hydrogen peroxide alone, but several studies have analyzed commercial toothpastes containing peroxide.
+No studies have investigated the effects of rinsing or brushing with hydrogen peroxide alone, but several studies have analyzed commercial toothpastes containing peroxide.